 Students transferring into the university may waive some of the general studies prerequisites for the major as follows: sophomore standing, 3 units; junior standing, 9 units; and senior standing, 12 units.
 The specific courses waived are selected in consultation with the departmental faculty advisor.
-Religion and philosophy majors must maintain a minimum 2.5 grade-point average in all courses for the major.
+Religion and philosophy majors must maintain a minimum 2.5 cumulative gradepoint average from all courses for the major.